KagisoKat/projecx/README.md

 link on the navbar.
 The movies remain displayed even after the user logs out.Users also have the option to remove a movie from their 'profile'.

 ##
-Users are able to sign out of the app.
+Users are able to sign out of the app with ease.